Augusta includes both Augusta Ventures Limited (the Consultant) and Augusta Securities Limited.

-In relation to Augusta, no – we provide our funding on a non-recourse basis, which means that if the case loses and the claimant has complied with their obligations under the financing agreement then they do not have to repay the financed amount.
+In relation to Augusta, no – we provide our funding on a non-recourse basis, which means that if the case loses and the claimant has complied with their obligations under the funding agreement then they do not have to repay the funded amount.

 If the client has adequate ATE insurance cover in place, and has complied with the terms of their policy (a requirement for most cases Augusta funds) they should not be liable to pay their opponent’s costs.

-Where a financed claim is settled or wins at trial, the proceeds of the claim will be distributed in the priority order set out in the finance agreement.
+Where a funded claim is settled or wins at trial, the proceeds of the claim will be distributed in the priority order set out in the funding agreement.

-In general, Augusta is first resimbursed and paid our success fee, any other liabilities the client may have will be paid, and then the claimant will keep the remainder.
+In general, Augusta is first reimbursed and paid our success fee, any other liabilities the client may have will be paid, and then the claimant will keep the remainder.

 Our success fee is set on a case by case basis, taking the individual risks and merits of each claim into account.
-Our success fee is calculated as the greater of either a multiple of the funds released (starting at a 1.2 x multiple), or a percentage of the damages and costs recovered (starting at 10%).
+Our success fee is calculated as the greater of either a multiple of the funds released, or a percentage of the damages and costs recovered.